 From an initial team meeting that featured just six players, Miller worked exhaustively to build from within and fashion an attacking system in which defensive intensity and offensive cohesiveness form a relentless unit on both ends of the court.

-Additionally, Miller has reestablished and rejuvenated recruiting ties that have aided the Wildcats in assembling four-consecutive recruiting classes that have each ranked in the top 10 nationally.
+Additionally, Miller has reestablished and rejuvenated recruiting ties that have aided the Wildcats in assembling six-consecutive recruiting classes that have ranked in the top 10 nationally.

-Arizona is averaging 25.8 wins per seasons under Miller’s guidance, best in program history for a coach with at least four years at the school.
-The Wildcats have reached the 20-win mark in four of Miller’s five seasons at the helm, including a pair of 30-win campaigns.
+Arizona is averaging 26.8 wins per seasons under Miller’s guidance, best in program history for a coach with at least four years at the school.
+The Wildcats have reached the 20-win mark in six of Miller’s seven seasons at the helm, including three 30-win campaigns.

 Miller’s “A Player’s Program” philosophy has been a guideline that has tied together the program’s reemergence.
 Under the plan, everything that takes place within the program is geared toward three focal points: honoring the past players and coaches who laid the groundwork, ensuring that the current student-athletes have the best means and opportunities to maximize their potential, and attracting high-level prospective student-athletes who will embrace the challenge of building on the program’s storied tradition.